aaronnat23/Car-Classification/README.md

   --image_dir=./data/train
 ```
 - to train the dataset
+- images are augmented in different distortions like crops, scales, and flips.

 # Test Dataset
 download trained model files here and save to **logs** folder of the main directory